OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

 Congratulations!
 You have created an MVC application that displays documents trending around users!
 Stay tuned for our new, richer Trending API.
 Released in a few weeks!

 ## Next Steps and Additional Resources:
-- See our blog posts on Office Graph and the new Trending API.
+- See our blog post on Office Graph.
 - See this training and more on http://dev.office.com/
 - Learn about and connect to the Microsoft Graph at https://graph.microsoft.io